devalab/ML4Science-2025-Workshop/README.md

 The introductory notebook covers Python fundamentals, NumPy, cheminformatics with RDKit, and basic PyTorch concepts.
 It's designed as pre-work to help you get familiar with the tools and concepts we'll use throughout the workshop.

 **Please work through this notebook at your own convenience before the workshop.** Don't worry if certain sections (especially PyTorch and neural networks) feel unclear—we'll cover all these topics in much greater detail during the workshop with additional notebooks and hands-on exercises.
 You can always revisit this material later as concepts become clearer!

+### Day 2

+#### Decision Trees Without Fingerprints

+- The Dataset we use for these notebooks is ESol.
+- In these notebooks, we will explore decision trees using raw molecular representations instead of traditional fingerprints.
+- We will learn to predict properties like LogS and LogP using decision trees.